adulfan/devstak_d8/provisioning/roles/laravel/README.md

 This role performs a basic install of [Laravel](https://laravel.com/).
 After provisioning, you should be able to see the site at [http://devstack.vm/](http://devstack.vm/).
-In real life, you would configure apache (or other web server) to hide some of that directory structure.

 ## Variables